Quick links:

 About the MaxiMOOP:

-The 1.2 meter (4-foot) long MaxiMOOP is a small boat designed during a joint project of the U.S. Naval Academy and Aberystwyth University specifically for autonomous sailing.
-It differs from the typical remote-controlled model boats that were designed for racing (or scaled down from full-size sailboats) in that it carries a much larger payload (to handle the computers, larger batteries and solar panels) and was designed for directional stability, durability, ease of construction, one-person logistics (a MaxiMOOP weighs about 20 kg/45 lbs) and flexibility in rig and rudder choices.
-As of October 2019 about 30 MaxiMOOPs have been built or are in construction world-wide.
-While not as fast as a 2 meter SailBot, they do reasonably well competing or voyaging.
-ABoat Time averaged 2 knots on her four ocean voyages and in racing mode an average speed of 2.5 knots is common.
-Dewi (below) from Aberystwyth University has done quite well in multiple events.
-The 2nd and 3rd Place finishers at the 2018 SailBot regatta were both MaxiMOOPs!
+The 1.2 meter (4-foot) long MaxiMOOP is a small boat designed as a joint project between the U.S. Naval Academy and Aberystwyth University specifically for autonomous sailing.
+It differs from the typical remote-controlled model boats that are designed for racing (or scaled down from full-size sailboats) in that it carries a much larger payload (to handle the computers, larger batteries and solar panels) and was designed for directional stability, durability, ease of construction, one-person logistics (a MaxiMOOP weighs about 20 kg/45 lbs) and flexibility in rig and rudder choices.

 For more information see this paper presented at the 2014 IRSC.
-Since that paper was written, MaxiMOOPs have accumulated over 1500 offshore miles of sailing.
+Since that paper was written, MaxiMOOPs have accumulated over 3000 offshore miles of sailing.
 The proposed design modification at the paper’s end became the MaxiMOOP V3, which differs from the V2 design by carrying almost twice the payload with a slightly deeper keel.
 The speeds of the V2 and V3 are similar.
 Shown below is a USNA test boat with a light air racing rig.

 To be called a “MaxiMOOP” the basic hull shape (V2 or V3) cannot be significantly modified to increase length, beam or draft in a manner that will improve performance.
 There are no restrictions on the steering method, or rigs, but the boat must be propelled solely by the wind.